HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 GIS software allows us to take tables of features like this and display them visually as a map.

-Here is an example of a **line** dataset showing rivers in Massachusetts.
+Here is an example of a **line** dataset of all of the major streams in Massachusetts displayed visually as a map.

 ![Map of all the major streams in Massachusetts](media/4.png)